Unisha-bhatta/ProductivityHub/README.md

 # ◈ ProductivityHub

-> A personal productivity dashboard — task management, real-time weather, and user authentication.
+> A personal productivity dashboard for task management, real-time weather, and user authentication.
 Built with pure HTML, CSS, and JavaScript.
 No frameworks.
 No dependencies.

 ## Table of Contents